hapax/hapax.github.io/assets/chance.md

 It's difficult to directly check whether the dynamics of dice rolling really does obey our assumptions.
-But hopefully our proof-of-concept dice suggest that in games of chance, you really are dicing with chaos.
+But hopefully our proof-of-concept dice suggest that in games of chance with deterministic systems, you really are dicing with chaos.

 <!-- Since this effective randomness can be described in a few lines,
 so it is highly compressible.